Skin protection products, special skin protection products - personal protective equipment

 Sanitary and hygienic assessment of skin protection products.

 An adult weighing 60-70 kg produces up to 1900-2100 calories per day.
-With significant physical exertion, heat generation can increase by 4-6 times.
+With significant physical exertion, heat generation can increase 4-6 times.
 All generated heat is removed to the external environment with the help of adaptive mechanisms, as a result of which a constant body temperature is maintained - 36-37 degrees.

-In insulating protective equipment, as soon as the air of the sub-suit space is saturated with moisture, heat transfer is completely excluded.
-However, the function of sweating is not impaired.
-On the contrary, there is an excessive separation of sweat, which in the hot season can be released up to 5 liters or more per day.
+In insulating protective equipment, as soon as the air in the under-suit space is saturated with moisture, heat transfer is completely eliminated.
+However, the sweating function is not impaired.
+On the contrary, there is excessive sweat secretion, which can be released up to 5 or more liters per day in the hot season.

-at a temperature of +30 and above - 15-20 minutes;
+at temperatures +30 and above - 15-20 minutes;

 from 25 to 29 degrees - 20-35 minutes;